What’s Happening in Austin’s September Vegetable Garden

 MAINTENANCE

-• Always keep up with the weeds: they compete with young plants for water and nutrients.
+• Keep up with the weeds!
+Weeds compete with plants for water and nutrients.
+Many weeds are adapted to the extreme heat.

-• Continue to pull up any summer plants that are infested with pest damage or disease.
+• Remove plants that are infested with pest damage or disease.

 Additional Resources